nfmccrina/tuxedocat/README.md

 ### Linux

+TuxedoCat requires Tup (build system) and Boost libraries.

+Instructions for installing Tup can be found at http://gittup.org/tup/index.html

+Installing Boost varies by OS or distro.
+In Ubuntu, it can be installed with `sudo apt-get install libboost-all-dev`

-cd into the toplevel directory and run
+To build TuxedoCat, cd into the toplevel directory and run

-`tup init`
+`tup init` (if building for the first time)

 `tup`

 The executable (named "tuxedocat") will be in the build/ directory.